 Look Up!
 Look Up!
 Look Up!
 Don’t think that you missed where you are going because it took you more than 5 mins to get to it.
 You will probably walk for 10-20mins in the airport just to get off the plane much less to get out after you’ve collected your luggage.

-When you arrive at customs, go to the British Nationals line.
+When you arrive at customs, if you are from Britain or an British Overseas Territory Citizen and you have a british passport go to the British Nationals line.
 There will be a machine where you put your passport down to be scanned and then you look into a camera.
 A light will turn green and the barrier will open.
 Once that happens, you will go to baggage claim, then find your way out to the train or coach terminals.

 If you are feeling unsure about something ask someone.
 You can either ask a worker who’s standing around or you can go up to any desk and ask a question.
 If they don’t know they will most likely know who to ask.
 You will see desks for foreign exchange and different things, just ask someone.

 Wear good shoes!
 You will be walking for a long time until you are able to open the door to your accommodations.

 The airport should have open wifi.
 Use it until you are able to buy a SIM card.
 Once you are connected, make Google and Google Maps your best friend.
 If you are unsure about anything trying searching it up.
 You don’t want to miss your train or coach.